pragma-org/PDRs/PDR-0007-Licensing/README.md

 Status: Proposed
 Authors:
  - Christian Grobmeier <cg@grobmeier.de>
+ - Damien Czapla <damien.czapla@openthelead.com>
+ - Sebastian Bode <sebastian.bode@cardanofoundation.org>
 Created: 2024-08-01
 ---

 ## Context

-Every Open-Source project needs a license.
+Every Open-Source project needs a license (see discussion [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license) and more elaborate explanation [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license)).
-PRAGMA must decide whether one or multiple licenses are recommended or enforced on projects.
+PRAGMA must decide whether one or multiple license types (e.g. MIT, MPL, Apache License version 2.0) are recommended or enforced on projects.
-This decision will impact the discussion about the "identity of the foundation."
+The decision subject to this PDR will impact the discussion about the *identity of the association*.

 ## Decision

 Open source projects under PRAGMA will have to use the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (ALv2) for their projects.
-The projects can use other open source license but the decision and the reasonning behind choosing another license will have to be agreed with the Administrative board of PRAGMA in a quarterly review.
+Projects under PRAGMA can use other open source license types but the decision and the reasonning behind choosing another license type will have to be agreed with the Administrative board of PRAGMA.
-The projects under PRAGMA also have access to our partner: [prins](https://prins.swiss/en/) who can advise on the best strategy regarding Intellectual Property strategy.
+Projects under PRAGMA also have access to our legal partner (currently [PRINS](https://prins.swiss/en/)) who can advise on the best strategy regarding Intellectual Property rights.

 ## Consequences